 The IDW Comics (2011-): The first new incarnation of the Turtles following the purchase by Nickelodeon and published by IDW Publishing, it features elements from all previous incarnations before it, as well as heavily revised origins for the familiar characters.

 Other media franchises: There are also other media franchises of the series, including food tie-ins (Ninja Turtles cereal, Chef Boyardee TMNT pasta, Ninja Turtles cookies, etc.); a Coming Out of Their Shells concert tour that first premiered at the Radio City Music Hall (with Donatello on keyboards, Leonardo on bass guitar, Raphael on drums and sax, and Michelangelo on guitar, as the story had a feel similar to Bill and Ted's Excellent Adventure, with its theme of the power of rock n' roll literally defeating the enemy, in the form of the Shredder (who only rapped about how he hates music), trying to eliminate all music); and a stage show at the Disney-MGM studios theme park in Orlando, Florida from 1990 to 1996.
-There was also a role playing game book released in 1985 to 2000 based off the original Mirage comics, and a pinball machine made by Data East in 1991.TMNT remains a pop-culture phenomenon, although the property has been sold to Nickelodeon.
-A new CGI cartoon was released in 2012 and there will be the aforementioned Michael Bay produced movie.
-A new Eastman-helmed TMNT comic series has started in August 2011.
+There was also a role playing game book released in 1985 to 2000 based off the original Mirage comics, and a pinball machine made by Data East in 1991.TMNT remains a pop-culture phenomenon to this day.

 The Teenage Mutant Ninja Turtles franchise has the following tropes: